So you wanna be a writer?

 Write what excites you.

-If you’re passionate about World War II or the Crusades or novels about women falling in love with grizzly bears (it’s thing, really, check it out on Amazon if you don’t believe me), then that’s what you should write about.
+If you’re passionate about World War II or the Crusades or novels about women falling in love with grizzly bears (it’s a thing, really, check it out on Amazon if you don’t believe me), then that’s what you should write about.

 Your passion will take you over the rough spots in the journey from keyboard to page.
 Your passion will crystallize on the page and grab readers.
 Write a story that has meaning for you.